matterandvoid-space/subscriptions/README.md

 This unlocks the utility of subscriptions for some creative integrations allowing both ends of the subscriptions chain to be free variables.

+The main features of this library are:

-- you can use any backing source of data - like a datascript db
+- Allow the use of any backing source of data - like a datascript db
-- the UI layer - there is one simple integration point for rendering with any react cljs rendering library.
+- Attach arbitrary reactive logic to your subscriptions, meaning you can use any UI layer.
+There is one simple integration point for rendering with any react cljs rendering library.
+- You can use functions that return reactions or cursors as subscriptions instead of just keywords (thanks to Danny Freeman for showing how simple this is to support: https://git.sr.ht/~dannyfreeman/repose)

-- clojure support - there is no reactivity but the computation chain works.
+- Clojure support - there is no reactivity but the computation chain works.
+- Subscriptions that fulfill EQL queries for fulco-style components

 The original motivation was to use subscriptions with fulcro, but the library can be used with any data source that is wrapped in a `reagent.ratom/atom`.